 01 | Spargi Island

 Isola di Spargi is small island just across the bay from Maddalena town (the main city of La Maddalena Archipelago).
-Its beach is said to be the most beautiful of the whole Maddalena Archipelago and can certainly qualify among the best beaches in Sardinia.
+Its beach is said to be the top of La Maddalena beaches and can certainly qualify among the best beaches in Sardinia. the best beaches in La Maddalena.
 The sea is magical here and the water is incredibly clear, making it ideal for snorkeling.
 Your chances of spotting large schools of fish here are high.

 The island is uninhabited and there are no accommodation options, so having your own vessel is pretty much the only way to spend a night here.
 The experience is pretty special; after 4 pm most day-tripping boats return to the city, leaving the island’s stunning beaches absolutely empty.
 Needless to say, the place is incredibly peaceful at night.